Description and Overview¶

 - The VisIt user community has created a wiki at http://visitusers.org/ which contains up-to-date information about VisIt including valuable user and developer documentation.

-Older versions of VisIt for the desktop include an out-of-date profile for Edison.
-The key difference is that previously Edison used the Torque/Moab batch scheduler and now it uses Slurm.
-Attempting to launch a VisIt remote compute engine on Edison via Torque/Moab will not work!
+Older versions of VisIt for the desktop include an out-of-date profile for Cori.
+The key difference is that previously Cori used the Torque/Moab batch scheduler and now it uses Slurm.
+Attempting to launch a VisIt remote compute engine on Cori via Torque/Moab will not work!

 If you need a longer walltime limit, you can also set this in the profile - update the "timeLimit" field